yvesgurcan/jsdoom/NOTES.md

 I've just written a rudimentary copy of this behavior, where the enemies seem to follow you, but they also sometimes get distracted for a second or two.

-Much more fun than having these guys just run blindly towards you like a huge magnet, right?.
+Much more fun than having these guys just run blindly towards you like a huge magnet, right?

 ## v0.2.8 - 2018/08/22